terencehh/face-recognition-app/README.md

 ## Instructions

-> The App is split into two directories, the React Front-End and Server Back-End.
-To simulate a client-server environment, run npm install and npm start in each directories respectively.
+> The App is split into two components, the React Front-End and Server Back-End.
+To simulate a client-server environment, please go to my server API repo https://github.com/terencehh/face-recognition-app-api and launch the server.
+Note that you will need to specify different port numbers on the client & server.

 ## Install